lzhangbv/last-batch-ddl/README.md

 # Last Batch Optimization for Distributed DNN Training

 ## Introduction
-This repository implements last-batch optimization to accelerate distributed DNN training by fully pipelining the feed-forward and back-propagation computations with the last-batch gradient communications.
+This repository implements last-batch optimization to accelerate distributed DNN training.
+Specifically, it uses the stale gradient on the last mini-batch to update the model parameter at the current mini-batch, which enables the last batch gradient aggregation (communication) to be fully overlapped with the current batch gradient computation, including both feed-forward and back-propagation passes.
+We also propose two simple but effective training tricks to reduce the impact of using last batch gradient on convergence.

+For more information, please check [PDF](https://github.com/lzhangbv/last-batch-opt/blob/main/LB-OPT.pdf).

 ## Usage